RinaldoBenaccetta/isidom/readme.md

 Selects elements based on querySelectorAll :
  [https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll][63]

-Wich returns a nodeList of elements containing specified selectors.
+Which returns a nodeList of elements containing specified selectors.

 A nodeList is static and is not live.
 It's like a snapshot of the DOM.